 What is Critical Literacy Pedagogy?

-- 4 min read
+- 5 min read

-From this perspective, what counts as and how to use literacy in each discipline (i.e., subject area) in schooling (e.g., English language arts, the sciences, social studies, mathematics) is unique.
+What counts as and how to use literacy in each discipline (i.e., subject area) in schooling (e.g., English language arts, the sciences, social studies, mathematics) are unique.
 This concept is called disciplinary literacy, which recognizes that–at least to some extent–what counts as reading, writing, and effective communication is different in each subject area or discipline.
-How you read, write, speak, listen, demonstrate, and approach texts is all influenced by the socially negotiated norms and values of the discipline you’re studying.
-As an example, in English language arts (ELA) classrooms, students are expected to read a short story, understand the plot, interpret it, and determine its themes.
+How a person reads, writes, speaks, listens, demonstrates, and approaches texts is influenced by the socially negotiated norms and values of the discipline they're studying.
+As an example, in ELA classrooms, students are expected to read a short story, understand the plot, interpret it, and determine its themes.
 Those are all literacy practices valued in ELA.
 To read a short story, then, requires much more than merely decoding the words on the page or screen.
-It requires specific literacies that reading a primary document in a social studies course does not require.
-And making sense of a primary source in a social studies course demands unique literacy practices from those required to read a scientific report, for example.
+It requires specific literacy practices that reading a primary document in a social studies course does not require.
+And making sense of a primary source in a social studies course demands unique literacy practices from those required to read a scientific report.
 A disciplinary literacy perspective is helpful for secondary ELA teachers because it supports them in thinking about the demands their discipline places upon students.
-Identifying the specific literacy practices valued in ELA and required to be learn and use ELA content allows teachers to plan more effective lessons and to help their students become apprenticed into their discipline.
+A disciplinary literacy perspective helps teachers have clarity about what they expect their students to know and do with texts, which facilitates effective lesson planning and meaningful student learning.

 Resources

-On Critical Pedagogy:
+On Critical Theory and Critical Pedagogy:

 · Department of Philosophy, Stanford University. (n.d.).
 Critical theory (Frankfurt School).
 Stanford Encyclopedia of Philosophy. https://plato.stanford.edu/entries/critical-theory/#DialEnli